ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/bird-survey/bird-survey-mapping.md

 # Vertebrate Fauna - Bird Survey protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Bird survey protocol](https://linked.data.gov.au/def/nrm/98db8232-2c51-4907-99a7-0ccb8b825382) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Bird survey protocol](https://linked.data.gov.au/def/nrm/98db8232-2c51-4907-99a7-0ccb8b825382) protocol in [Vertebrate Fauna](https://linked.data.gov.au/def/nrm/0771a99f-27f4-4ff7-bf6d-aa70fe22ae51) module.

 Mentions of observable properties should refer to [bird-survey/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/bird-survey/overview) for the feature type and value type information.